ActiveWorkspaceExtensions/AW-Docs/README.md

 ```

 ## Additional Extension Installs
-These should be added when you install Material, but just to be on the safe side use pip to install `pymdown-extentions` and `pygments`.
+These should be added when you install Material, but just to be on the safe side use pip to install `pymdown-extentions`,`pygments` and `fontawesome-markdown`.

 ``` sh
 pip install pymdown-extensions